PASSIONLab/CAGNET/README.md

 # CAGNET: Communication-Avoiding Graph Neural nETworks

 This branch contains implementations for CAGNET's full-batch training pipeline (SC'20).

 For CAGNET's minibatch training pipeline (MLSys'24), please refer to the `distributed-sampling` branch.
+For CAGNET's sparsity-aware pipeline (ICPP'24), please refer to the `sparsity-exp` branch.

 ## Description